Interim CFO Marissa Espineli S - GuruFocus.com

-On May 22, 2023, Interim CFO Marissa Espineli sold 5,000 shares of Innodata Inc (INOD, Financial), a global data engineering company.
-This recent transaction has raised questions about the company's future prospects and the relationship between insider trading and stock price.
+On May 22, 2023, Interim CFO Marissa Espineli sold 5,000 shares of Innodata Inc (INOD, Financial), a global digital services and solutions company.
+This insider sell comes as part of a series of transactions by Espineli over the past year, during which she has sold a total of 8,000 shares and purchased none.

 Who is Marissa Espineli of Innodata Inc?

-Marissa Espineli serves as the Interim Chief Financial Officer of Innodata Inc. She has been with the company for several years and has played a crucial role in the company's financial management and growth.
-Espineli's insider trading activities provide valuable insights into the company's performance and potential future direction.
+Marissa Espineli serves as the Interim Chief Financial Officer of Innodata Inc. She has been with the company for several years and has held various positions within the finance department.
+Espineli's experience and expertise in financial management have been instrumental in guiding Innodata's financial strategy and growth.

 Innodata Inc's Business Description